Grigorij-Dudnik/XLeRobot-contrib/docs/en/source/software/getting_started/LLM_agent.md

 In the code above we initialized our agent with the maneuver tools we created earlier.
 You can provide any model in LangChain notation.
 Next, we hard-coding a task for our agent and running it.

-Before going to LLM, camera image is specially augmented to make it easier for robot to undersstand his environment:
+Before going to LLM, camera image is specially augmented to make it easier for robot to understand its environment:

 <div style="text-align: center; font-style: italic">
   <img src="https://github.com/user-attachments/assets/31f063b9-2463-4ba5-b5da-311f16788576" width="60%">
   <p>That's how your robot sees the world.</p>
 </div>

-Also, create the `.env` file with parameter `GOOGLE_API_KEY=<your gemini api key here>` besides to connect to LLM.
+Also, create the `.env` file with parameter `GOOGLE_API_KEY=<your gemini api key here>` beside the script to connect to LLM.

-Now run the code and watch if your XLeRobot will be able to find that kitchen - then it will finish its work by calling `finish_task` tool!
+Now run the code and watch your XLeRobot approaching you - then it will finish its work by calling `finish_task` tool!

 Complete code is here: